kurt-hau/Heart-Disease-Classification/README.md

 # Heart-Disease-Classification
-Factor Analysis, LASSO Regression, Full Technical Report
+Using R to run Factor Analysis, LASSO Regression, Full Technical Report

 This project utilized techniques of Factor Analysis and LASSO Regression in R in order to predict classification of a Heart disease diagnosis.
 There were three main routes of analysis:
 1. Create a LASSO logistic regression model for prediction